echeran/smile-of-murugan/webbook/chapter07.md

 He is, above all, the author of one of the "Ten Lays", the *Neṭunal-* *vāṭai,* probably the best of them.
 In short lyrical poems, he seems to have preferred the *pālai* situation.
-He seems to have been "the 1 Long before Kailasapathy made the theme and the formula subjects of an explicit analytic treatment, M. S. Purnalingam Pillai (in 1904) wrote:
-"The recurrence of certain ideas and images in some of these idyls by different authors bespeak the stock-in-trade and no literary theft.
-Broad streets are river-like, rice stalks finger-like, women's soft soles the gasping dog's tongue-like etc.".

-2 *urun* kēņi *yunțuṛait tokka | pāci* yarṛē *pacalai kātalar / toțuvulit toțuvuli* ninki / *vituvuli vituvulip paratta lānē*.

-most conscious craftsman"¹ among the great poets of the classical
+He seems to have been "the most conscious craftsman"[^conscious-craftsman] among the great poets of the classical
 age: cf. e.g. *Kur*.
 143 with the elaborate alliteration and assonance patterns, or the beautiful Kur.
 161 with a very intricate phonic structure (listen to the music in the opening lines of his *Kur*.
 368